lenaindelaforetmagique/py-web/README.md

 # py-web
-Libraries for HTML, CSV, ... in python
+Libraries for XML, HTML, CSV and other to come in python.